You need to see DPS gear in action. Get a live demo with our engineers.

-These remotes will have around 16 discretes, and usually 2-8 of analogs inputs and 2-8 relays.
+These remotes will have around 16 discretes, and usually 2-8 of analogs and 2-8 relays.
 They're medium-sized, but everything else from the previous small full-service RTU remains the same.
 You should expect excellent quality, excellent service, free training, and free tech support.
 The only difference the bigger capacity.

 This is the middle of RTU industry price range where you'll find units for about $2,500.

 With these RTUs, you can also get high inputs and output counts.
-You might have 32-64 discrete inputs, 8-16 analogs, and 8-16 control relays.
+You might have 32 or 64 discrete inputs, 8-16 analogs, and 8-16 control relays.

 At the top of the industry price range at $4,000-$5,000, these RTUs have legacy capability - which means that they can deal with legacy transport and legacy equipment in modern networks.
 Basically, the reality of any modern evolved network is that is has all kinds of different equipment ages in it.

-High input/output range is given in this price range.
-You can get 64 to 80 discretes, 16 to 32 analogs, and 16-32 relays.
+High input/output range are given in this price range.
+You can get 64 or even 80 discretes, 16 or maybe even 32 analogs, and 16-32 relays.

-Also, at this price, your RTU should be totally tailored to your needs.
+Also, your RTU can be totally customized for you.
 Whatever you need can be designed and built to your exact specifications.
 Expect nothing but top-quality components, excellent manufacturing, and future guarantees.

-If you have multiple RTUs deployed at your remote sites, the best practice is to invest in a competent HMI.
+If you have multiple RTUs deployed at your remote sites, the best practice is to invest on a competent HMI.

 So, let's take a look at some of the key factors that will affect your HMI price.

-Recurring costs, such as licensing and maintenance fees have a huge impact on your initial purchase price.
+Recurring costs, such as licensing and maintenance fees actually have a huge impact on your initial purchase price.